You wish to understand how PDQ Deploy installs software. This can be helpful in troubleshooting deployment issues.

 Step 4: The Runner service is created and performs an evaluation on the Conditions for the step.
 If the Conditions are met, the Runner service begins to run the first Step in the package.
 If any Conditions are not met, the step is skipped and the process (evaluation) is replicated on the second step.
 Conditions are evaluated as Local System, which can cause curious results if a file condition exists to look for something within a user profile using a variable like %userprofile% even if the step is set to run as "Logged on user".

 In this example a 64-bit OS would not pass the first step’s Conditions but it would pass the second step’s.

 An evaluation of step conditions is performed on each package step, since there are cases where the conditions might change from one step to a later step (e.g. updated PowerShell version, logged on state, a file or registry condition).

 Step 5: In the case of our Silverlight install, when a Step runs and meets all conditions, it executes the files or commands from %WINDIR%\AdminArsenal\PDQDeployRunner\service-1\exec\Silverlight_x64-5.1.50901.0.exe on the target computer and passes the /q parameter (the /q in the Install Step’s Parameters field).

 While MSI (and friends) have relatively standard silent parameters that are included in those Install steps, executable (*.exe) installers can vary widely.
-Please see this video, Google Fu: The Art of Finding Silent Parameters, on how to find silent parameters/command line switches for your executable installer.
+Please see this video, Finding Silent Parameters for Your Deployments (Using Google Fu), on how to find silent parameters/command line switches for your executable installer.
 For more information, see Considerations below.

 Step 6: The Runner service waits for Silverlight installation to finish.
 A return code (also known as an Error Code or Exit Code) is sent from the Silverlight exe file and is returned to the Runner service on the target computer.